Giorgi Melia

 Giorgi Melia (born 14 September 1996) is a Georgian wrestler.
 He competed in the 2020 Summer Olympics.

+Career

 Melia won gold at the 2016 World Junior Wrestling Championships in the 96 kg weight division and at the Grand Prix de France Henri Deglane 2021 in the 97 kg weight division.

 He competed in the 97 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.